 The study of national income, employment, inflation, interest rates, and the impact of monetary and fiscal policy on the economy.
-Prerequisite: ECON 103
+Prerequisite: ECON 103 and MATH 192 or MATH 201.

 ECON 258.
 Intermediate Political Economy.
 1 Credit.

 Intermediate study of Marxist and institutionalist political economy.
 The ideas of Marx and Veblen applied to such matters as the distribution of income and power, the environment, working conditions, consumerism, and race and gender issues.
 Prerequisite: ECON 103.